Dell Inspiron 15 5000 Review

 Design

-Our review unit of the Dell Inspiron 15 5000 was an industrial silver-and-black machine that looks like it’s meant to do a job.
-Dell.com allows you to select some vibrant colors, however, including red, blue, and gold.
+Our Dell Inspiron 15 5000 review unit was an industrial silver-and-black machine that looked like it was meant to do a job.
+Dell.com allows you to select some vibrant colors, including red, blue, and gold.
 The silver lid on our unit features Dell’s logo in black and has a gritty texture that makes the system easy to grip and carry.
-Inside, the deck is a dark grey with a soft-touch coating that felt comfortable against our wrists and a black, island-style keyboard.
-The 15.6-inch, 1366 x 768 display is surrounded by a black bezel that isn’t as horribly thick as we’ve seen on some other notebooks.
+Inside, the deck is dark grey with a soft-touch coating that felt comfortable against our wrists, and there is a black, island-style keyboard.
+The 15.6-inch, 1366 x 768 display is surrounded by a black bezel that isn’t as horribly thick as we’ve seen on other notebooks.

 Keyboard and Touchpad

-The touchpad is accurate and comfortable to use; the pointer went exactly where I wanted it to go as my finger glided over the smooth surface.
+The touchpad is accurate and comfortable; the pointer went exactly where I wanted it to go as my finger glided over the smooth surface.
 At 4.1 x 3.1 inches, the touchpad has plenty of room for navigating and accurate gestures like clearing the desktop, summoning Cortana, and scrolling with two fingers.

 Display

-When I watched a trailer for Batman v Superman: Dawn of Justice, nothing on this screen popped — not even the brightest colors.
-When the Batmobile’s headlights pointed directly at the yellow and red insignia on Superman’s chest, the colors were washed out while they were bright and clear on other displays.
+When I watched a Batman v Superman: Dawn of Justice trailer, nothing on this screen popped- not even the brightest colors.
+When the Batmobile’s headlights pointed directly at the yellow and red logo on Superman’s chest, the colors were washed out while they were bright and clear on other displays.
 The relatively low-res panel left out detail in the character’s faces, and the screen had a slight blue tint that threw off skin tones.
-The Inspiron 15 5000’s display has an average brightness of 239 units, which is darker than the mainstream category average of 253, but still brighter than its rivals; the Lenovo Ideapad 500 has a brightness of 219 units, but the Asus F555LA and Toshiba Satellite L55-C5340 didn’t even break 200.
+The Inspiron 15 5000’s display has an average brightness of 239 units, which is darker than the mainstream category average of 253 but still brighter than its rivals; the Lenovo Ideapad 500 has an intelligence of 219 units, but the Asus F555LA and Toshiba Satellite L55-C5340 didn’t even break 200.